Kitware/VTK/Documentation/release/9.4/abi-mangling-extension.md

 guarded to follow a subset of the C++ namespace naming rules (it must match the regular expression `^[a-zA-Z0-9_]+$`).

-* Must contain only lower-case or upper-letters, numbers, or undersores
+* Must contain only lower-case or upper-letters, numbers, or underscores
 * Must contain one(1) or more characters.
 * Cannot use nested or anonymous namespace names (ie. no `::` or empty names)